 [si_guide_block id="5676" title="Download FREE Resource – Digital marketing plan template" description="Our popular marketing planning template built on the Smart Insights RACE planning system."/]

 This resource has been created as…

 Our compilation of the latest social media statistics of consumer adoption and usage

-Social networks are now so well established, that there are now a core 'top 5' social networks which doesn't change much from year-to-year.
+Social networks are now so well established, that there is a core 'top 5' social networks that don't change much from year-to-year.
 But, as we'll see in this post, the most popular social media sites vary a lot by level of usage in different countries and demographics.
-So understanding these differences in popularity of different social networks is really important when targeting specific audiences.
+Understanding these differences in popularity of different social networks is really important when targeting specific audiences.
 When comparing the most popular social networks it's best to review them by active account usage, not just the number of user accounts.
 We'll also see in this summary that some social networks are growing more rapidly than others while some are now in decline.

-We'll keep this post updated during 2017 as the latest statistics are published drawing on our recommended top 10 digital marketing statistics sources.
-We'll…
+We'll keep this post updated during 2018 as the latest statistics are published drawing on our recommended top 10 digital marketing statistics sources.
+We'll be pointing…

 US, Europe and Worldwide display ad clickthrough rates statistics summary

 I've put this compilation together to help marketers and students studying interactive marketing create direct response conversion models for digital marketing campaigns.